thelia-modules/AvailableDefaultProduct/Readme.md

 # Available Default Product

-When an order is put in status 'Paid' (it must have a status code of 'paid' which is the one by default) the module checks if the product is still in stock.
-If not, it checks for other variations of the product and sets the first one in stock as the default one.
+When an order is put in status 'Paid' (it must have a status code of 'paid' which is the one by default) the module checks the product sales elements stock, if he is no longer in stock it checks for other variations of the product and sets the first one in stock as the default one.

 ## Installation